gongxun0928/api-routerd/README.md

 - An [Iphone App Demo](https://www.linkedin.com/feed/update/urn:li:activity:6486243669560127488) using REST APIS
 - Minimal data transfer using JSON.

+- Plugin based Architechture.
+See how to write plugin section for more information.

 # Features!

 - systemd socket activation support